dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 Age Group: 12+
 Interests: Survival/Apocalypse Games, Roguelikes, Turn-based Strategy games.
-Gamer Profile: Fans if
+Gamer Profile: Fans of tactical games, roguelikes, and survival challenges

+The game can appeal to both casual and hardcore players, as difficulty can be adjusted to suit player preferences.

 ### Accessibility
 <!--
 Describe how the game will accommodate different skill levels.
 Will there be difficulty modes, tutorials, assistive options, etc.?
 -->
-There will be
+= There will be clear icons/symbols and high contrast for the important/interactable assets of the game to make it easy for all players to identify and distinguish in both digital and physical formats.
-The game will include multiple difficulties to appeal to newbies, casuals, and hardcore players.
+= The game will include multiple difficulties to appeal to newbies, casuals, and hardcore players.
 There will be a gradual learning curve, as the initial survivor will always be the easiest to help introduce and familiarize the player with the resource management, dice, and card mechanics before it becomes increasingly difficult.
-The game rules will be written out to be referred to at any time and the game will not be super rigid, meaning players can alter the game rules as they like to play it how they want, or adjust it to be both easier or challenging.
+- The game rules will be written out to be referred to at any time and the game will not be super rigid, meaning players can alter the game rules as they like to play it how they want, or adjust it to be both easier or challenging.

 ### Inclusivity Strategies
 <!--
 Explain how the game promotes inclusivity.
 Consider gender representation, cultural diversity, and accessibility features for disabled players.
 -->

-Utilization of universal symbols for accessibility across different languages and comprehension/reading levels.
+The game will not have a fixed protagonist and there are no cultural or gender restrictions in theming.
+The game will be set in a fictional post-apocalyptic, utilizing universal symbols and high contrast visuals for easy comprehension and identifiability across different languages.

 ---